accountsmachine/accounts-web/README.md

   Stripe payments are implemented with a combination of code in the backend and front-end.

+## Backend

+This is a simple service with HTTP endpoints.
+The backend implements Firebase authentication and uses the auth token to determine user access.
+It communicates with Google Cloud for storage.
+Also communicates with Stripe for payments (where used) and HMRC for VAT filing.

 ## Deployment environments

 There are 4 deployment environments: